-Today, it’s in need of some work, but that’s reflected in the extraordinary price of £1.3 million for this grand building and over 1,500 acres of land sitting within 40 miles of Aberdeen; Country Life’s Penny Churchill describes it as ‘the challenge — and the opportunity — of a lifetime’ for the buyer.
+Today, it’s in need of some work, but that’s reflected in the extraordinary price for this grand building and over 1,500 acres of land sitting within 40 miles of Aberdeen; Country Life’s Penny Churchill describes it as ‘the challenge — and the opportunity — of a lifetime’ for the buyer.

 The Gordons’ first claim to fame was assisting Malcolm III Canmore’s forces in defeating Macbeth at Lumphanan in 1057 but, by the time Craig Castle was finished in 1548, the family had amassed many more accolades.

 Having supported William Wallace and Robert the Bruce, they distinguished themselves in many battles and later chose to side with James II in his fight against the Douglas Clan.
 In retaliation, Douglas allies burned the Gordons’ castle in Huntly, not far from Craig Castle, in 1452 but the Gordons eventually triumphed.

 In 1510, King James IV granted Patrick Gordon, a scion of the family, a charter of the lands at Rhynie Huntly, where a timber castle had been standing since at least the 13th century, and he promptly began building a better one.
 He didn’t really manage to enjoy it, though, because he is thought to have died fighting the English in the 1513 Battle of Flodden, alongside the king himself.